rydmike/flex_color_scheme/README.md

 <img src="https://rydmike.com/assets/fcs_v1-1-0-phone1.gif?raw=true" alt="Dark scheme calc level"/>

-### Branded Surfaces
+#### Branded Surfaces and App Bar Options

 Let us now explore the effect of branded surface colors.
 Branded surfaces are often associated with dark mode, but it works well with light mode too when applied delicately.
-Below you see how the primary color gets blended into Material surface and even stronger so, into Material background colors.
+Below you can see how the primary color gets blended into Material surface and even stronger so, into Material background colors.
 The screenshots below are using the medium branding strength.